Here’s what State of Alabama vs Brittany Smith doesn’t show you

 State of Alabama vs Brittany Smith: Here’s what the Netflix documentary doesn’t show you

-The new Netflix true-crime documentary follows the story of Brittany Smith, who admitted to shooting her rapist after being attackked in her own home
+The new Netflix true-crime documentary follows the story of Brittany Smith, who admitted to shooting the man she says raped her in her own home

-Netflix’s The State of Alabama vs Brittany Smith, a taut true-crime documentary from The Keepers director Ryan White, follows the distressing story of an Alabama mother who was charged with murdering her rapist.
+Netflix’s The State of Alabama vs Brittany Smith, a taut true-crime documentary from The Keepers director Ryan White, follows the distressing story of an Alabama mother who was charged with murdering a man she said raped her.

 Smith’s case became the focus of an attention-grabbing New Yorker investigation, in part because Smith invoked a “stand your ground” defence.
 In over 30 US states, including Alabama, state law makes it legal to use lethal force to defend oneself against threats or even perceived threats.
 In this case, Smith was cornered in her own home by her assailant – an old acquaintance called Todd Smith – who told Smith he’d kill her if she called the police.